nanonyme/simplepreprocessor/README.md

 Gotchas
 ---------

-Supported macros: ifdef, ifndef, define, undef, include, else
+Supported macros: ifdef, ifndef, define, undef, include, else, pragma (only "once")

 If using for FFI, you may want to ignore some system headers eg for types

 Limitations:
- * multiline defines supported but whitespace handling may not be 1:1 with real preprocessors. trailing whitespace is removed, indentation from first line is removed
+ * Multiline continuations supported but whitespace handling may not be 1:1 with real preprocessors.
+Trailing whitespace is removed if before comment, indentation from first line is removed
- * no magic with the semicolon. if you want a semicolon in the result, write it in your macro
+ * Semi-colon handling may not be identical to real preprocessors